 What Is Done In Post Production?

-What exactly does one do with a photo in post-production?
-It’s a common misconception that all of our work ends when we click the shutter button on our camera or phone.
+What exactly does one do in post production?
+It’s a common misconception that all of our work ends when we finish filming.

 What Are The Differences Between Post Production And Pre-Production?

 Have you ever wondered what goes into the post-production process?
 Post production is one of those things that a lot of people don’t really realize affects their everyday life, but in reality, it does.

 Have you ever watched a TV show or movie and wondered how something was filmed?
 Well, there’s probably been some post-production work done on it to make it look better for your viewing pleasure.